Poster

 Travis Bell

-Cloud Atlas was a very well made movie but unlike most of the "simultaneous stories that all come together at the end" type of movies, this one just didn't.
+Cloud Atlas was a very well made movie but unlike a lot of movies that try to tell simultaneous stories and then have them come together at the end, this one just didn't for me.
 I'm still unclear as to the point of it all.
 Another issue I had was a general feeling of goofiness.
 Sure, the Cavendish story was pure comedy but the rest of the stories just didn't feel serious enough to me.
-It carried my attention for the 172 minutes well enough and it was entertaining.
-I just expected more of a pay off at the end.
+It carried my attention for the 172 minutes well enough and it was entertaining, I just expected more of a pay off at the end.
 All in all, it's definitely worth seeing but I still haven't made up my mind if I truly liked it or not.
 What did you think?

 Vlad Mihalca